-The indicators can be spotted when speaking to the young person themselves or family/friends
+The indicators can be spotted when speaking to the young person themselves or family/friends if the sexual activity appears consensual.
+Child sexual exploitation does not always involve physical contact; it can also occur using technology.

-If a child or young person has made a disclosure regarding sexual exploitation, or if you think a child may be at risk of being sexually exploited please contact the Kingfisher Team on 01865 309196.
+The victim may have been sexually exploited even If a child or young person has made a disclosure regarding sexual exploitation, or if you think a child may be at risk of being sexually exploited, please contact the Kingfisher Team on 01865 309196.
 Out of hours calls will divert to Thames Valley Police Referral Centre.